Inside Intel's Secret Overclocking Lab: The Tools and Team Pushing CPUs to New Limits

 Intel says it loves overclocking, but saying it and proving it are two different things entirely.
 We here at Tom's Hardware certainly love overclocking, so we visited Intel's Jones Farm campus in Portland, Oregon, recently for an exclusive tour to see how the company designs and architects its chips for maximum overclockability.

-Intel's overclocking lab, but the facility has silently steered the company's overclocking efforts for years and, understandably, the company has been hesitant to open it up to the media.
+Intel's overclocking lab has silently steered the company's overclocking efforts for years and, understandably, the company has been hesitant to open it up to the media.
 To our knowledge, we are the first tech news outlet to visit and report on the facility.
 As we can see below, the lab is packed with next-gen gear that the company isn't ready to divulge, some of it hidden under Intel-blue lab coats for our visit.

 Security is an everyday concern at Intel, and as part of its standard operating procedures, sensitive gear is kept in locked Plexiglas cases in most of the building when it isn't actively being tested.
 The cases are large enough to make it difficult, if not impossible, to ferret hardware out of the building unnoticed.
+Inside of the confines of the OC lab, which is protected by a keypad entry system, the technicians can operate with a bit more freedom.

 Intel is certainly a company at a crossroads: After more than a decade of dominance, it is pressured by AMD with its Ryzen processors that offer leading performance in key metrics, and at ultra-competitive pricing that challenges Intel's desktop PC dominance.